-- 1. Council could decide not to give first reading of Bylaw 1607/22 and Bylaw 1608/22 and/or to pursue other recommendations. - 2.
-Council could amend the bylaws at first reading, adjusting the proposed regulatory model, including the existing regulations (e.g. multi-lot setback of 800 meters, single lot setback, proposed performance standards, etc.) within the RE land use district.
+- 1. Council could amend Bylaw 1607/22 at second reading, adjusting the proposed regulatory model, including the existing regulations (e.g. multi-lot setback of 800 metres, single lot setback, proposed performance standards, etc.) within the RE land use district. - 2.
+Council could decide not to give second and third readings of Bylaw 1607/22 and Bylaw 1608/22 and/or to pursue other recommendations.